-Your special needs child requires a babysitter who not only cares for him or her, but also is familiar with specific medical procedures and/or medication administration.
+Your special needs child requires a babysitter who not only cares for everyday needs, but also is familiar with specific medical procedures and/or medication administration.

 In addition to many online babysitter finder resources, such as Care.com, UrbanSitter.com, and SitterCity.com, thinking locally and about your child’s specific needs is important.
 You may even find a local organization that offers babysitters specifically for special needs children.